Co-leaders of the Scottish Greens

-The Co-leaders of the Scottish Green Party are the leaders of the Scottish Green Party.
-The incumbents are Patrick Harvie and Lorna Slater who were elected in August 2019, succeeding Patrick Harvie and Maggie Chapman.
+The co-leaders of the Scottish Green Party are the leaders of the Scottish Green Party.
+The incumbents are Ross Greer and Gillian Mackay who were elected in August 2025 as co-leaders.
+The co-leaders are responsible for the political leadership of the party, and act as its principle spokespersons.

-History
+The role was introduced in 2019, following constitutional changes in the party, replacing the co-convenors.

+Position

 The position of co-leaders of the party were created on 1 August 2019, due to changes in the party's constitution.
 The changes replaced the old co-conveners system with a new co-leader system.
 An election for this was held, which Lorna Slater and Patrick Harvie won.

-The voting system used was the Single Transferable Vote.
+The voting system used to elect the co-leaders is the Single Transferable Vote.
 The constitution changes also stated that at least one of the leaders has to be a woman.
+Unlike most political parties, Scottish Green co-leaders are only elected for two year terms.

+For Electoral Commission registration purposes, only one person may legally be named party leader.
+Initially, this 'leader' was selected from one of the parliamentary group, solely for that administrative purpose.
+However, since the introduction of the co-leaders they have taken it in turn to serve as 'leader' for that purpose.

+Notable elections

+Most co-leadership elections are only contested by the incumbents.
+Some exceptions include: